Contemporary architecture rooted in the landscapes of Georgian Bay and Ontario cottage country.

 Projects emerge from the specific conditions of site, responding to shoreline, forest, weather exposure, topography, and patterns of inhabitation through restraint, atmosphere, and material permanence.

-Projects are approached as quiet continuations of their surroundings, shaped through restraint, material continuity, and careful attention to atmosphere, inhabitation, and time.
+Buildings are approached as quiet continuations of their surroundings through restraint, material continuity, and careful attention to atmosphere, light, and patterns of inhabitation.

 Learn more about the studio